Table of Contents

-Conservative treatment, thus a bulb preservative treatment, is only indicated if it is possible to obtain a certain degree of vision.
-Among these treatments are photocoagulation, cryotherapy and external beam radiotherapy, since the tumor is very sensitive to radiation.
-Check-ups on a regular basis are crucial, since osteosarcoma may form in the area where radiation is carried out or a radiogenic cataract may develop.
-A better treatment measure is brachytherapy using episcleral plaque-radiation.
-For this procedure, an applicator containing Ruthenium-106 is patched onto the sclera and removed after the cumulative dose has been applied.
+Conservative treatment,i.e. bulb preservative treatment is only indicated if it is possible to obtain a certain degree of vision.
+These treatments include photocoagulation, cryotherapy, and external beam radiotherapy since the tumor is sensitive to radiation.
+Regular checkups are crucial, since osteosarcoma may form in the area where radiation was carried out, or a radiogenic cataract may develop.
+Better treatment measure is brachytherapy using episcleral plaque radiation.
+For this procedure, an applicator containing ruthenium-106 is patched onto the sclera and removed after the cumulative dose has been applied.
 Adjuvant chemotherapy is recommended when the tumor has metastasized.

 Enucleation of the eye is a valid option in patients with unilateral disease.
-Patients with bilateral retinoblastomas can keep the less affected eye and should be treated conservatively whereas the opposite eye can be enucleated.
+In patients with bilateral retinoblastoma, the less affected eye is saved and treated conservatively, while the other eye can be enucleated.

 Special Types of Retinoblastoma

-The retinoma, also called retinocytoma, is a benign retinal tumor, which affects about 2 % of children who carry the retinoblastoma gene mutation.
-Assumptions say that retinoma is a precursor of retinoblastoma or that it is a retinoblastoma after spontaneous regression since its histology is quite similar.
+The retinoma, also called retinocytoma, is a benign retinal tumor, which affects about 2% of children who carry the retinoblastoma gene mutation.
+It is assumed that retinoma is a precursor of retinoblastoma or retinoblastoma after ‘spontaneous regression’ since their histology is quite similar.

 Prognosis of Retinoblastoma